ritwikshn/go-karona-go/README.md

 ## LINUX
 ### Steps
 1. Download/clone the  repository in a suitable directory on your computer.
-2. Go to the 'Linux' directory in this downloaded/cloned repository and extract the file using
+2. Go to the 'Linux' directory in this downloaded/cloned repository and extract the 'GoKaronaGo_linux.tar.gz' file.
-3. Open terminal with this directory as present working directory, execute -
+3. Open terminal and make the directory, where you extracted, as present working directory.
+Then execute -

 ```
 ./GoKaronaGo_linux